ZeroXiphYT/xerojs/README.md

 It is Work In Progress So There Is Going To be More added

 This is a jquery clone I made
-To add this to your project download or clone this repository then add lib.js to your editor and put in in your html file put <script src="path to lib.js"></script> BEFORE any your actual javascript.
+To add this to your project download or clone this repository then add lib.js to your editor and put in in your html file put <script src="path to lib.js"></script> OR use this link: [https://zeroxiphyt.github.io/xerojs/lib.js](https://zeroxiphyt.github.io/xerojs/lib.js) like a cdn BEFORE any your actual javascript.

 ## How To Use